Endometrial cancer: Other health problems

 Some therapies for other forms of cancer increase the lifetime risk of endometrial cancer, which is a baseline 2–3%.
-Tamoxifen, a drug used to treat estrogen-positive breast cancers, has been associated with endometrial cancer in approximately 0.1% of users, particularly older women, but the benefits for survival from tamoxifen generally outweigh the risk of endometrial cancer.
+Tamoxifen, a drug used to treat estrogen-positive breast cancers, has been associated with endometrial cancer in approximately 0.1% of users, particularly older women.
+The benefits for survival from tamoxifen generally outweigh the risk of endometrial cancer.
 A one to two-year course of tamoxifen approximately doubles the risk of endometrial cancer, and a five-year course of therapy quadruples that risk.
 Raloxifene, a similar drug, did not raise the risk of endometrial cancer.
 Previously having ovarian cancer is a risk factor for endometrial cancer, as is having had previous radiotherapy to the pelvis.
 Specifically, ovarian granulosa cell tumors and thecomas are tumors associated with endometrial cancer.

 Low immune function has also been implicated in endometrial cancer.
 High blood pressure is also a risk factor, but this may be because of its association with obesity.
 Sitting regularly for prolonged periods is associated with higher mortality from endometrial cancer.
 The risk is not negated by regular exercise, though it is lowered.

 Protective factors

 Smoking and the use of progestin are both protective against endometrial cancer.
-Smoking provides protection by altering the metabolism of estrogen and promoting weight loss and early menopause.
+Smoking protects by altering the metabolism of estrogen and promoting weight loss and early menopause.
 This protective effect lasts long after smoking is stopped.
 Progestin is present in the combined oral contraceptive pill and the hormonal intrauterine device (IUD).
 Combined oral contraceptives reduce risk more the longer they are taken: by 56% after four years, 67% after eight years, and 72% after twelve years.
 This risk reduction continues for at least fifteen years after contraceptive use has been stopped.
 Obese women may need higher doses of progestin to be protected.
 Having had more than five infants (grand multiparity) is also a protective factor, and having at least one child reduces the risk by 35%.
 Breastfeeding for more than 18 months reduces risk by 23%.
 Increased physical activity reduces an individual's risk by 38–46%.
 There is preliminary evidence that consumption of soy is protective.
+Mendelian randomization analyses have established potential protective factors such as LDL cholesterol, later age of menarche and sex hormone binding globulin.